-are very confused."
-One sabbath morning the missionaries visited a place called the Neas village, where they entered into conversation with a priest, who, from his ap-pearance, was supposed to be not less than eighty years of age.
+One sabbath morning the missionaries visited a place called the Neas village, where they entered into conversation with a priest, who, from his appearance, was supposed to be not less than eighty vears of age.
 He ingenuously acknowledged that he was unacquainted with the way of salvation, but obstinately refused to listen to any instruction.
-He only regretted that he could not perform the pilgrimage to Mecca, as he seemed fully convinced that a visit to such a holy place must percessorily that a visit to such a holy place must necessarily be productive of the most beneficial consequences.
+He only regretted that he could not perform the pilgrimage to Mecca, as he seemed fully convinced that a visit to such a holy place must necessarily be productive of the most beneficial consequences.
 The missionaries endeavoured, in the most solemn and affectionate manner, to warn him of his danger, but all their attempts proved unavailing, and he coolly replied, "God made me, and God made hell: what reason have I, therefore, to be afraid of hell ?"
-To explain this remark, it may be neces-sary to state, that the disciples of Mohammed suppose hell to be a living creature, kept chained under the care of an angel; and that, after the resurrection, when all mankind are assembled in the valley where they are to be judged, it will be led by its keeper to this valley, for the purpose of punishing the wicked.
+To explain this remark, it may be necessary to state, that the disciples of Mohammed suppose hell to be a living creature, kept chained under the care of an angel; and that, after the resurrection, when all mankind are assembled in the valley where they are to be judged, it will be led by its keeper to this valley, for the purpose of punishing the wicked.

-The Neas people in their own country, are heathens; but many of them, since they have re-sided in Bencoolen, have adopted the doctrines of the koran.
+The Neas people in their own country, are heathens; but many of them, since they have resided in Bencoolen, have adopted the doctrines of the koran.
 Those who still adhere to paganism are, in all things, extremely superstitious; so that even in the operation of felling timber, they invariably place a little grass, or a few leaves, on the stump, to propitiate the departed spirit of the tree.
-One of their funerals was seen by the missionaries, and is thus described :-
+One of their funerals was seen by the missionaries, and is thus described :---